From RPA to IA: 3 benefits to your business

 Luckily such technology already exists.
-IPA (Intelligent Process Automation) is a set of new technologies that fall under the umbrella of AI.
+IA (Intelligent Automation) is a set of new technologies that fall under the umbrella of AI.
 It combines RPA with machine learning and fundamental process redesign, meaning it can learn and improve over time.
-Intelligent Process Automation should be implemented in advanced automations where moving from rules-based to an experiences-based (AI) decision making will make a huge difference.
+Intelligent Automation should be implemented in advanced automations where moving from rules-based to an experiences-based (AI) decision making will make a huge difference.

 Don’t Spend More on Ripping and Replacing